-- Technical Advice Note 15: Development and Flood Risk (TAN15 July 2004)5 was produced by the then Welsh Assembly Government (now the Welsh Government).
+- 2.4.2 Technical Advice Note 15: Development and Flood Risk (TAN15 July 2004)5 was produced by the then Welsh Assembly Government (now the Welsh Government).
 TAN15 provides technical guidance which supplements the policy set out in Planning Policy Wales (Edition 11, December 2018) (Welsh Assembly Government, 2018) in relation to development and flooding, providing a framework within which risks arising from both river and coastal flooding, and from additional run-off from development in any location, can be assessed.
-Consultation on an updated version of TAN15 has been completed (January 2020) and is due for release on 1st June 2023.
+Consultation on an updated version of TAN15 has recently been completed (April 2023) and the responses are being reviewed by the Welsh Government.
 The draft update includes a range of changes to the guidance, in particular it removes reference to the Development Advice Map (DAM) and refers to a Flood Map for Planning (FMfP) held by NRW.
 However, the consultation draft clearly states that TAN15 (2004) remains current until such a time that the replacement is confirmed.
 TAN15 (2004) has therefore been used to underpin this assessment. - 2.4.3 The updated FMfP mapping and Flood Risk Assessment Wales Map have been used as a further reference point for the assessment of flood risk to the Proposed Development, given that this is understood to be a more contemporary dataset utilising the latest and improved datasets.